vatpac-technology/sops/docs/controller-skills/military.md

 Unless otherwise stated in Local Instructions, Restricted Areas activated for control by Military TCUs and Towers, will become **Class C** airspace.

 ## Formation Flights
 A standard military formation consits of a proximity of no more than 1 mile laterally or longitudinally and within 100 feet vertically from the flight leader is maintained by each wingman.
-As such you treat both aircraft as one and ensure only the leader is on mode C. Futhermore per FIHA, Military AIrcraft are given discrete sqwaks in the 5000's and 6000's.
+As such you treat both aircraft as one and ensure only the leader is on mode C. Futhermore per FIHA (Flight Information Handbook Australia), Military AIrcraft are given discrete sqwaks in the 5000's and 6000's.

-!!! example
+!!! note
+  RAAF FIHA AD2 Sup and Termas can be found here (https://ais-af.airforce.gov.au/australian-aip) !!! example
-    **VIPR11**: "Viper Flight Checking in"
+    **VIPR**: "VIPER, Checking in"
-    **ARA**: "Viper flight, sqawk 5000, confirm flight lead is mode C"
+    **ARA**:  "VIPER, squawk 5000, confirm flight lead is mode C"

 ## Military Authority Assumes Responsibility for Separation of Military Aircraft (MARSA)
 MARSA is a procedure which authorises pilots of military aircraft to assume